laravel/nova-docs/4.0/resources/fields.md

 ### Tag Field

 The `Tag` field allows you to search and attach `BelongsToMany` relationships using a tag selection interface.
-This field is useful for adding roles to users, tagging articles, or assigning authors to books:
+This field is useful for adding roles to users, tagging articles, assigning authors to books, and other similar scenarios:

 ```php
 use Laravel\Nova\Fields\Tag;